jazzlanders0111-hash/Global-Oil-Market-Analysis/README.md

 The six notebooks tell one coherent story where each finding supports the next.

 **NB01** sets the baseline: +2.06 Mb/d surplus, $60.88, US shale at 8.6% of world supply.
+Everything else is measured against this.

 **NB02** shows where $60.88 sits historically: well below the $97.67 average of 2010-2014, consistent with a market in surplus.
-The current conditions are not unusual; they follow directly from the supply-demand picture.
+The current conditions follow directly from the supply-demand picture, and the EIA projects that surplus widening through 2027.

 **NB03** explains where the surplus came from.
 US shale grew from near zero to 9.23 Mb/d, with the Permian alone up 3,777%.
 That supply sits outside OPEC's control.
 It is why prices cannot stay above $80 for long before American drillers respond by adding more.

 **NB04** confirms the surplus is already reflected in prices.
 The market adjusts within weeks.
-The EIA projects the surplus widening to 3.66 Mb/d by early 2027, implying continued downward pressure.
-Asia's +195% demand growth is the only structural force large enough to absorb it.
+Asia's +195% demand growth is the only structural force large enough to absorb the projected surplus over time.

 **NB05** shows why OPEC cannot simply cut its way out.
 Cuts work in stable demand but fail during demand destruction, and they are progressively less effective as non-OPEC supply keeps growing.
 OPEC+ formed in 2016 because OPEC alone no longer had enough market share to move the needle.